Amtrak paint schemes: Phase I

 Introduced in 1972, Phase I was the first paint scheme to be implemented system-wide on Amtrak's trains.
-Except for a small number of locomotives that had been painted into experimental and promotional paint schemes, it was the first new paint for most equipment under Amtrak.
+It was the first new paint for most equipment under Amtrak, except for a small number of locomotives that had been painted into experimental and promotional paint schemes.
 The scheme was part of Amtrak's larger move to a visual identity featuring the national colors of red, white, and blue.
-Amtrak did not assign nomenclature for its livery; model railroaders began referring to this first paint scheme as Phase I and numbering all subsequent phases sequentially using Roman numerals.
+Amtrak did not initially assign nomenclature for its livery; model railroaders began referring to this first paint scheme as Phase I and numbering all subsequent phases sequentially using Roman numerals.
 Amtrak later made the Phase numbering scheme the official terminology.

-Locomotives were painted a light gray ("Platinum Mist") with a black roof, the Amtrak "Pointless Arrow" chevron logo on the side, and a red nose (which led to a "Bloody Nose" nickname).
+Locomotives in Phase I were painted light gray ("Platinum Mist") with a black roof, the Amtrak "Pointless Arrow" chevron logo on the side, and a red nose (which led to a "Bloody Nose" nickname).
 Passenger cars were silver (or left bare stainless steel), with a red and bright blue stripe (bracketed by thin white stripes) at window level and the chevron logo at one or both ends.
 A number of variants were made for non-revenue locomotives, GG1 locomotives, Turbotrain and Turboliner trainsets, and self-propelled RDC and Metroliner railcars.

 Phase II

-The Phase II paint scheme was introduced in late 1974 with the arrival of the new GE E60 locomotives.
-The red nose and chevron logo on locomotives were replaced with the same stripes found on passenger cars, which wrapped around the nose of the locomotive.
+Phase II was introduced in late 1974 with the arrival of the new GE E60 locomotives.
+The red nose and chevron logo on Phase I locomotives were replaced with the same stripes found on passenger cars, which wrapped around the nose of the locomotive.
 Locomotive roofs remained black.
 Most passenger cars were essentially unchanged from Phase I, except for the removal of the chevron logo; new Sightseer lounges had a higher stripe with an angled transition on each end.